rwb/cr101/README.md

 ### Lesson 10 - Saturday 9/5/20

-* Today's lesson is the first material for assignment #3 which will be open from Thursday 9/10/20 - Friday 9/11/20.
+* *Note*: Today's lesson is the first lesson for Assignment #3 which will occur on Thursday 9/4 and Friday 9/5.
+* Please make sure you have 30 minutes set aside to do the assignment when you start it.
+Once you begin the assignment you have to complete it in one sitting.
 * Crime counts vs. crime rates
 * A rate includes both a numerator (# of crimes) and a denominator (measure of population size)
 * A rate also includes a multiplier to scale the fraction (i.e., # of crimes per 100,000 population)